Buying Real Estate Creatively: A Personal Real Estate Journey thru the IE Part 2

 To top it off, the property was bought on a no money down deal, and also sold on the same terms to an investor.
 The main thing I did was a slight bit of arithmetic magic allowing me to make money off of a large amount of money, $70K from a $65K buying price, with $5100 down payment, and scheduling escalating monthly payments as the loan matured.

-Time to get back into a buying mood
+Time to get back into a Buying Real Estate Creatively

 When the year 2002 rolled around I thought seriously about buying another house.
 But this time it would be for our little home RCFE business.
 I didn’t particularly like that type of business, but it could pay the bills if you could get clients – which by the way, are difficult to get unless you have very good connections or pay a very high fee to client placement agencies.